 Consider Alternative Compensations

-In some cases, it may not be possible for you to fulfill a raise request due to overall funding/revenue, particularly in startup scenarios.
+In some cases, it may not be possible for you to fulfil a raise request due to overall funding/revenue, particularly in startup scenarios.
 If you’re trying to retain talent, and you know you won’t be able to meet the raise request, then try adding benefits in lieu of a raise.
 Some employees won’t be satisfied with this solution, but others will see it as a valuable opportunity.

 Keep it Quiet